 Flaky buttermilk scones studded with juicy bites of fresh mango and gooey white chocolate.
 Um, YES PLEASE.
 Serve them hot from the oven slathered with cream cheese or mascarpone for an ultimate breakfast or coffee-break treat.

 Arguably the best part of this recipe is the bits of white chocolate on top that meet the oven’s direct heat.
 The flavour of caramelized white chocolate is like caramel and toasted marshmallow and creamy white chocolate all in one, except better.
-It pairs so well with slightly tart fruit like mango or strawberries.
+It pairs so well with slightly tart fruit like mango or strawberries (if you love mango desserts, try my Mango Kulfi recipe!).

 This post is in partnership with Better Together BC for their annual Hands-on Cook-0ff Contest.
 Families are invited to participate in a video challenge that aims to inspire kids, teens, and adults to cook together and reap the valuable benefits of sharing meals.